alxlvgit/dev-house/README.md

 1. Configured Passport.js
 2. Initialized local strategy with Passport.js

+Selina Park:\
+1. Worked on /posts page (showing all posts of currnely logged in user and their followers.
+2. Showing those posts in time (most recent to old) order.
+3. When click comment icon, it shows single post page.
+4. When viewing a single post, it loads up any comments associated with that post.

 John Chen:
 I worked on the following tasks:

+1.
+2.
+3.

+# March 27th (Third Sprint Complete)
+Selina Park:\
 1.
 2.
 3.